Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Management.md

 # Multi-Use Public Key Management

 The objective of a key management system is to achieve PCI DSS compliance for a banking institution.
-It involves implementing a crypto system that manages the secure creation, exchange, distribution, storage and use of cryptographic keys for protecting users’ or clients’ sensitive payment card data.
+It involves implementing a crypto system that manages the secure creation, exchange, distribution, storage and use of cryptographic keys, which is typically known as the key life cycle [l](url)for protecting users’ or clients’ sensitive payment card data.

 ## Best Practices for Key Management